 Professional activities as a consultant or practitioner are considered scholarly when they involve the creation rather than application of knowledge and impact significantly on one's discipline.
-Examples include original research when consulting for a company, creating national standards for an accrediting organization, designing curricula for national or regional use.
+Examples include original research when consulting for a company or collaborating with a community partner, creating national standards for an accrediting organization, designing curricula for national or regional use.
 Evidence includes but is not limited to written evaluations by peers or professional organizations.